dichaelen/ContainersOnAzure_IntroLab/README.md

 ## 4. Pull the container to your environment and set the environment keys

-Open up your docker command window (if using Windows open it with elevated privileges) and type the following:
+Open up your docker command window (if using Windows open it with elevated privileges on Linux add sudo in front) and type the following:

 ```
 docker pull beermug/go_order_sb